cpj/spring-2012/04-week-four/README.md

 ###Here's some guidelines:
 - Your project must involve editing code, and must build on what you've learned so far.
 - You may want to consider what sort of projects a news organization would find most useful.
-More importantly, consider what kinds of information-sharing projects people in a community would find most useful, informational, and/or entertaining.
+More importantly, consider what kinds of news-focused projects people in a community would find most useful, informational, and/or entertaining.

 ###Some prep for completing your project:
 - Make a list of the types of information people need to know. _Include links to a few examples._